syncfusion-content/blazor-docs/blazor/mention/filtering-data.md

 ## Limit the minimum filter character

-You can control the minimum length of user input to initiate the search action using the `MinLength` property.
-This can be useful if you have a very large list of data.
-The default value for `MinLength` is `0`, which means that the suggestion list will open as soon as the user inputs the mention character.
+The `MinLength` property that allows you to control the minimum length of user input required to initiate the search action.
+By default, the `MinLength` property is set to `0`, which means that the suggestion list will open as soon as the user inputs the mention character.

 For example, if you set `MinLength` to `3`, the suggestion list will only open when the user has entered at least three characters.

-The remote request does not fetch the search data until the search key contains three characters as shown in the following example.
+In the following example, the remote request does not fetch the search data until the search key contains three characters.

 {% highlight razor %}